CPK Insurance

 What Inland Marine Insurance Covers

-In South Carolina, inland marine insurance typically covers business property that is mobile, in transit, at a job site, or stored temporarily away from your main premises.
+In South Carolina, inland marine insurance may cover, subject to policy terms, business property that is mobile, in transit, at a job site, or stored temporarily away from your main premises.
 That can include tools and equipment, goods in transit, contractors equipment, installation floater exposures, and builders risk coverage for certain projects, depending on the policy form and endorsements.
 The state does not set a special inland marine minimum like it does for some other lines, but the South Carolina Department of Insurance regulates the market, so policy terms, limits, deductibles, and endorsements vary by carrier and by business class.
 Because South Carolina has elevated hurricane risk, high flooding exposure, and frequent severe storm declarations, carriers may pay close attention to where property is stored, how often it moves, and whether it is kept in temporary storage near coastal or storm-prone areas.
 Coverage can also differ for property at customer locations, on job sites, in transit between counties, or in storage before installation.
 As with any inland marine policy, you should confirm what perils are covered, what exclusions apply, and whether your policy includes theft, damage, vandalism, or other covered losses while property is away from your primary business location.
 Businesses should also verify whether endorsements are needed for specialized tools, rented equipment, or installation materials used on South Carolina projects.

 Tools & Equipment